mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/batch-entry.md

 ---
 title: BatchEntry class
-description: Represents a single entry in a batch processing system.
-This class provides the necessary properties and methods to manage the entry&#39;s data and state.
+description: "Represents a single entry in a batch processing system.
+This class provides the necessary properties and methods to manage the entry&#39;s data and st"
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Represents a single entry in a batch processing system.
 This class provides